gilbarbara/generator-web/README.md

 * Optional - Respond.js (for IE8)
 * Optional - html5shiv (for IE8)

-For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/gilbarbara/generator-web/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-web` can do for you, take a look at the [Grunt tasks](https://github.com/gilbarbara/generator-web/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

 - Install: `npm install -g generator-web`
 - Run: `yo web`
-- Run `grunt build` for building and `grunt serve` for preview
+- Run `grunt serve` for preview

 ## Options